adityakumar0239/MA/README.md

 	D	Write a Solidity program that demonstrates use of libraries, assembly, events, and error handling

 	E	Build a decentralized application (DApp) using Angular for the front end and Truffle along with Ganache CLI for the back end.

 4	A	Install and demonstrate use of hyperledger-Irhoa

+	B	Demonstration on interacting with NFT

+4	A	Install and demonstrate use of hyperledger-Irhoa